go-graphite/go-carbon/rust/README.md

 Go-style names cover cache `size` (pending points), `metrics` (pending metric names), `notConfirmed` (in-flight batches), `maxSize`, `queries`, and `overflow`; TCP/UDP `metricsReceived` and `errors`, TCP `active`; persister `created`, `updateOperations`, `committedPoints`, `pointsPerUpdate`, `workers`, and the Rust extension `errors`.
 Carbonserver exports request/status counts, cache hits/misses and wait/work times, disk requests/wait, returned metrics/point slots, known metrics, scan time, and in-flight requests/limit.
 Counters are interval deltas; sizes/limits/concurrency are gauges.
 Shared Prometheus counters remain cumulative and constant Prometheus labels do not alter Graphite paths.
 These measure Rust's existing operations, not every Go-only collector: Go runtime/GC, queue rebuilds, response-time percentiles, and per-namespace quota self-metrics are not fabricated or exported.

 Persister also exports `oooDiscardedPoints`: compressed-encoder rejections, including points saved to `.ooo` (not necessarily data loss).
 With `whisper.out-of-order = true`, it additionally exports `oooDiverted` (points successfully written to the sidecar), `oooCompactions`, and `oooCompactErrors` (successful/failed merge attempts, excluding skipped files).
 All four use interval deltas, including zero values; failed updates still contribute rejected points, and retries count as new attempts.

+`carbonserver.max_creates_per_second` reports the configured creation limit as a gauge on every collection when carbonserver is enabled, including `0` for unlimited.
+It is not the observed creation rate and does not require Prometheus.

 ## CPU profiling